Previouis

 TIP: Embrace that childhood mindset and start asking questions again.
 Ask them of your family, your colleagues, of Wikipedia.
 Listen to questions that others ask and store the best ones away for your own conversations or explorations.

-People love to say they’re curious - just look at my LinkedIn profile - but how many of us actually live that mentality?
+People love to say they’re curious, but how many of us actually live that mentality?
 How many questions can you ask today?

 Be a Failure Innovator